What are the best automation tools for developers and engineering teams?

 1. n8n - The Developer-Friendly All-Rounder

 n8n combines a visual workflow builder with full JavaScript/Python code nodes.
-You get the best of both worlds: quick visual prototyping for simple flows and full code control when you need it.
+You get the best of both worlds: quick visual prototyping for simple flows and full code control when organizations need it.
 Self-host via Docker, use the REST API to manage workflows programmatically, and extend with custom nodes.

 - Why developers love it: Code nodes, self-hosting, 400+ integrations, active community, fair-code license